Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Marie W.

 I noticed a couple fire ants beds in a flower bed.
 I sprinkled corn meal on them.
 After several days I didn't see any ants but when I dug down in the ground they were running around.
-It seems to contain them for some reason.
-As long as they don't come to the surface I don't care if they are there.
-I know, this is strange.

 I used uncooked grits when I lived in AL, FL, and GA from 1982-2010 (I live in the UK now).
 I sprinkled a good handful atop the mound, repeated if it rained.